Mental Health Nursing

 NURS5075 Expanding Practice in Mental Health

 This unit of study is designed to extend students' ability to engage in advanced mental health nursing practice.
 The unit focuses on enhancing specialist knowledge and skills in a range of psychosocial approaches used in mental health care.
 Theoretical approaches and philosophical underpinnings of therapeutic strategies will be examined, and the nature of effective and ineffective interpersonal relationships critically explored.
-Through application of evidence-based knowledge, students will explore individual, family, and group therapeutic skills-based strategies, including psycho-education, relaxation techniques, group work, and problem-solving skills, and key psychosocial interventions, for example Solution Focused Therapy and Dialectical Behaviour Therapy.
+Through application of evidence-based knowledge, students will explore individual, family, and group therapeutic skills-based strategies, and psychosocial interventions.
 Students will be provided with structured learning experiences to extend their practice in these areas.

 NURS5078 Capstone (Workplace)

 Credit points: 12 Session: Semester 1,Semester 2 Prerequisites: 42 credit points Assessment: presentation (5%) reflective portfolio (35%, 40%) and presentation (20%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus